Online Drama Courses

 Can I Take Courses Online?

-Because drama is hands-on, online course options are not as widespread as in other fields; however, there are online drama courses available at the undergraduate and graduate level.
-You can take online drama courses as part of a bachelor's degree program, such as a Bachelor of Arts in Drama or Bachelor of Arts in Theatre.
-Many individuals go on to pursue a Master of Arts in Drama, which can be useful if you are interested in teaching drama at the high school or university level.
-You can also enroll in stand-alone online drama courses if you looking to gain a working knowledge of the field or a specific genre.
+Although online drama courses are not as common as other disciplines, you can take online courses as part of a bachelor's degree program, such as a Bachelor of Arts in Theatre.
+Some individuals go on to pursue a Master of Arts in Drama or Theatre, which is available online at a few institutions.
+You can also enroll in stand-alone online drama courses, including non-credit continuing education options, if you are looking to gain a working knowledge of the field or a specific genre.

 How Do I Access Online Courses?

 To access online courses, you'll need a computer with a high-speed Internet connection.
-Because drama courses often focus on the film industry, you'll also need a media player to watch video lectures and scenes from different films.
-You'll likely need word processing software for research papers and assignments, as well as video editing software to complete video projects.
+Because drama courses sometimes focus on the film industry, you might need a media player to watch video lectures and scenes from different films.
+You'll probably access the course from a Learning Management System (LMS) and post comments to the class forum.
+You'll likely need an email address and word processing software for research papers and assignments.
 Textbooks may also be required.